NickPax/my-website/_structures/appositive.md

 E.g. How embarrasing that was on the night of our big gig -- that I forgot the chords to the song!

 If the appositive comes at the end, after the sentence has finished, use a dash before it:
 They cherred and clapped enthusiastically -- the crowd.

+Use commas or dashes to set off a nonessential noun clause appositive if it immediately comes after the noun it renames:
+E.g. The issue -- what to have for breakfast -- was quickly resolved.
+The issue, what to have for breakfast, was quickly resolved.

 Sometimes the appositive comes first.
 Use a dash:
 E.g. The tall guy at the back -- he can see clearly.